Heading south on a 'high-speed train' which erm isn't actually a high-speed train, but is still rather fabulous!

 Two aspects of taking this Snabtagg train reminded me of long distance train travel back home in Great Britain.

-Like the 125s, which at the time of this trip were still the dominant express British express trains, the X 2000 trains are among the older generation of European long distance trains; they have been in service for nearly 30 years.
+Like the 125s, which are are still providing an iconic travel experience in Scotland, the X 2000 trains are among the older generation of European long distance trains; they have been in service for nearly 30 years.

 Which is fine by me, as like their other more retro-cousins on the European train network, the X 2000 trains used for the Snabtagg services are comparatively comfortable.